msft-mirror-aosp/platform.external.toolchain-utils/llvm_tools/README.md

 **Tip**: if you put a symlink called `git-llvm-rev` to this script somewhere on your `$PATH`, you can also use it as `git llvm-rev`.

-### `get_upstream_patch.py`
+### `get_patch.py`

 #### Usage

 This script updates the proper ChromeOS packages with LLVM patches of your choosing, and copies the patches into patch folders of the packages.
 This tool supports both git hash of commits as well as differential reviews.

 Usage:

 ```
-./get_upstream_patch.py --chromeos_path /abs/path/to/chroot --start_sha llvm
---sha 174c3eb69f19ff2d6a3eeae31d04afe77e62c021 --sha 174c3eb69f19ff2d6a3eeae31d04afe77e62c021
---differential D123456
+get_patch.py --start-ref="HEAD" 47413bb27 p:74791
 ```

-It tries to autodetect a lot of things (e.g., packages changed by each sha, their ebuild paths, the "start"/"end" revisions to set, etc.) By default the script creates a local patch.
-Use --create_cl option to create a CL instead.
-For more information, please see the `--help`
+It tries to autodetect a lot of things.
+For more information, please see the `--help`.
+This only pulls down the patches into the current tree, commits and uploads must be done manually.

 ### `revert_checker.py`